Loverboy (Mariah Carey song): Chart performance

-Prior to Virgin's release of "Loverboy", Carey halted all promotional appearances corresponding to the song.
-Citing an emotional breakdown and a subsequent hospitalization, Carey remained out of the public eye for several weeks.
-After its release, "Loverboy" failed to garner strong charting on prominent international markets and received poor radio airplay throughout the United States.
-"Loverboy" peaked atop the Billboards Hot Singles Sales chart for four consecutive weeks, though due to weak airplay, managed to reach number two on the Billboard Hot 100 with "Bootylicious" by Destiny's Child holding it back from the top position.
+In the United States, "Loverboy" became Carey's second-lowest debut of her career on the Billboard Hot 100 chart at number 79.
+On the week of August 4, 2001, the song jumped from number 60 to number two on the chart, as a result of Carey's publicized hospitalization, as well as Virgin's price reduction on the single, becoming the largest jump into the top-three spot in Billboard history; this record was later broke by American singer JoJo for her song "Too Little Too Late" (2006).
+Its poor radio airplay throughout the United States was given as the reason as to why it did not reach number one.
+It also peaked atop the Billboard's Hot Singles Sales chart for four consecutive weeks.
 "Loverboy" finished as the best-selling single of 2001 in the United States, with sales of 571,000 units, falling short of the previous year's best-seller, which accumulated sales upwards of one million copies.
 The Recording Industry Association of America (RIAA) certified the song Gold.
 In Canada, "Loverboy" peaked at number three on the singles chart and charted for a total of thirteen weeks.

 Throughout Australasia and Europe, the song peaked outside the top 20 in most countries.
 "Loverboy" debuted at its peak position of number seven on the Australian Singles Chart, during the week of July 29, 2001.
 The following week, the song began its decline and experienced a total chart trajectory of seven weeks.
 The song was certified Gold by the Australian Recording Industry Association (ARIA), denoting shipments of over 35,000 units.
 On July 29, 2001, "Loverboy" debuted at number 65 on the Ö3 Austria Top 40 chart, spending a total of three weeks in the chart.
 The song achieved relatively weak charting in both the Flemish and Wallonian territories in Belgium, peaking at numbers 49 and 34, respectively.
 Making its debut at its peak position of number 54, "Loverboy" charted for a total of nine weeks in France, before falling out on November 3, 2001.
 On the Dutch Top 40 chart, the song made its debut at number 68.
 The following week the song peaked at number 34, before dropping outside the top 40 three weeks later, ending its five-week run.
 On July 26, 2001, "Loverboy" debuted at number 49 on the Swedish Singles Chart and reached a peak of number 44.
 Similarly in Switzerland, the song peaked at number 66 and spent only four weeks fluctuating inside the chart.
 On the UK Singles Chart, the song debuted at its peak of number 12.
 The following week, the song dropped to number 29 on the chart, before dropping outside the top 40 two weeks later.